184th Tunnelling Company: Passchendaele 1917

 184th Tunnelling Company moved to Nieuwpoort in June 1917.
 Worked on underground shelters along the coast to De Panne.
 184th Tunnelling Company then moved to Ypres-Brielen sector to prepare tank crossings over Ypres canal for attack on 31 July 1917, the beginning of the Battle of Passchendaele.
 In connection with that battle, the unit helped six fighting tanks (of 8 Company, C Battalion, with 15th Division, XIX Corps, 5th Army) cross the Steenbeek on 22 August 1917.
 On that day, 8 Company had 10 fighting tanks and two supply tanks in action.

 German spring offensive

 In April 1918, the 184th and several other tunnelling companies (171st, 173rd, 183rd, 255th, 258th and 3rd Australian) were forced to move from their camps at Boeschepe, when the enemy broke through the Lys positions during the German spring offensive.
 These units were then put on duties that included digging and wiring trenches over a long distance from Reningelst to near Saint-Omer.
 The operation to construct these fortifications between Reningelst and Saint-Omer was carried out jointly by the British 171st, 173rd, 183rd, 184th, 255th, 258th, 3rd Canadian and 3rd Australian Tunnelling Companies.

+Ypres 1918

+On 28 September 1918 Second Army launched a surprise attack to break out of the Ypres Salient.
+43rd Brigade of 14th (Light) Division was tasked with advancing along both sides of the Ypres–Comines Canal.
+12th Battalion, Suffolk Regiment, on the north bank, was faced with capturing 'The Bluff'.
+This spoil heap from the construction of the canal had been fought over on the surface and underground since early 1915, and was covered with shell and mine craters.
+In the words of the Official History, it 'bristled with machine guns and was expected to prove troublesome'.
+In the event the battalion followed a dense Creeping barrage and outflanked the Bluff, after which the defenders fled.
+The battalion was followed onto its objective by a half section of 184th Tunnelling Company, whose role was to examine and clear the maze of tunnels and deep dugouts beneath the Bluff.
+No infantry were allowed to enter any dugout until the tunnellers and their escorts had gone in to examine them and had disarmed any mines or boobytraps, erecting signs reading 'Examined' or 'Dangerous'.
+At least 14 tunnels and dugouts were known to be present, and four of these were found to be mined and had to be made safe.